AcceleratedLinux/accelerated-linux/linux/Documentation/virt/kvm/api.rst

   EINVAL   invalid register ID, or no such register or used with VMs in
            protected virtualization mode on s390
-  EPERM    (arm64) register access not allowed before vcpu finalization
+  EPERM    (arm64) register access not allowed before vcpu finalization EBUSY    (riscv) changing register value not allowed after the vcpu
+           has run at least once
   ======   ============================================================

 (These error codes are indicative only: do not rely on a specific error